aqwi4/school_lessons/README.md

 # school_lessons
-Something what i learned in school
+There is nothing to look for here, i added this repository to look for school material if i forget smth